Winnie Jamieson, First Grade Teacher

 BA, Theatre Arts, San Francisco State University, CA; Waldorf Teacher Training, Sunbridge Institute

 After 15 years of a theatrical career in NYC, Heather is joyfully entering her third year teaching in a Waldorf School.
 Heather spent a year at the Rudolf Steiner School in NYC with the Seventh, Fourth, and Third Grades and teaching in the aftercare program.
 Last year, she assisted in the First Grade at Green Meadow and taught Second, Fifth, and Sixth Grade Music.
 Heather deeply values connecting with the students, discovering their individual gifts, and bringing them together through this rich curriculum.
 She lives with her husband and daughter in Nyack.

 Bonnie Johnson, First Grade Assistant

 BS, Resource Development, University of Rhode Island; MS, Education, Sunbridge College.

 Bonnie became acquainted with anthroposophy and Waldorf Education while managing a natural foods co-op just out of college.
-She later assisted in the kindergarten at the Meadowbrook Waldorf School in Rhode Island.
-It was years later, when her eldest child graduated from Green Meadow and her youngest was ready to enter our first grade, that Bonnie tired of living vicariously thourgh her children's Waldorf Education and enrolled in Sunbridge College, completing the Foundation Studies and teacher training programs.
-She has also been a first grade assistant and afternoon Early Childhood teacher here.
+She later assisted in the Kindergarten at the Meadowbrook Waldorf School in Rhode Island.
+It was years later, when her eldest child graduated from Green Meadow and her youngest was ready to enter our first grade, that Bonnie tired of living vicariously through her children's Waldorf® Education and enrolled in Sunbridge College, completing the Foundation Studies and teacher training programs.
+She has also been an afternoon Early Childhood teacher at Green Meadow.

 Lower School Specialists